sannevanettinger/Airbnb-vs.-Corona-Pandemic/airbnb/src/data_preparation/README.md

 ## Content
 1. Data Exploration
 1.1 Explore data using summary statistics
 1.2 Detect the origin of missing values
-1.3 Determine outliers in the data

 2. Data Preparation
 2.1 Create new variables as reference to the quarterly data